 Update 11/2/19: At 5.5 months Ralphie is about 8.5 pounds and he has outgrown this harness and it’s a very tight fit on him so if your puppy hasn’t finished growing I would be mindful of investing in too many clothing related items.
 He also no longer fits into the cute buffalo plaid pajama we got him as seen here since he also grew a lot longer.

 Update 8/21/20: At over 1 years old Ralphie is 15 pounds and he fits this Puppia RiteFit harness with adjustable neck in size M (as seen on him in this post).
 He has a 10.5″ neck and 16.5″ chest.
 He also fits this Puppia Junior Harness B in size S (as seen on him in this photo, review and measurements above) but the material is thicker so we plan to use it in the cooler/colder months.

-Ralphie can’t walk for very long without getting tired and wheezy (he’s brachycephalic).
+Ralphie can’t walk for very long without getting tired and wheezy especially once the temperatures are above 60 degrees Fahrenheit.
 I got this compact stroller so that we could take him out and about.
 The stroller is lightweight and it folds down for easy storage.
 Click here for a video clip review of the stroller and to see what he looks like inside it.
 The handles are not adjustable but they’re a comfortable height for me (I’m 5′ 2.5″) but less so for my husband who is 5’11”.
 Update 11/3/19: I spotted this stroller at T.J.
 Maxx for $79.99.